Swallow hydroxychloroquine tablets with a meal or a glass of milk.

 - If you have been prescribed hydroxychloroquine for skin problems worsened by sunlight, you will be advised to take it only during the periods when you are exposed to bright sunlight.

 - For conditions other than skin problems caused by sunlight, you may need to take hydroxychloroquine for several weeks before you start to notice an improvement in your condition.
 It can take several months before you feel the full benefit of the treatment.
 Continue to take the tablets regularly even when you start to feel better.
 If you stop before your doctor advises, your condition may worsen again.
-If, however, you feel no better after taking it for six months, you should discuss this with your doctor, as an alternative medicine may be more suitable for you.
+If, however, you feel no better after taking it for six months, you should discuss this with your doctor, as a different medicine may be more suitable for you.

 - If you buy any medicines, check with a pharmacist that they are suitable to take with hydroxychloroquine.